South Bend, Indiana: Aviation

 South Bend serves as the transportation hub for Michiana.
 The South Bend International Airport lies off of U.S. 31 and the Indiana Toll Road in the northwest corner of South Bend.
-The airport connects South Bend to larger hubs including Atlanta, Charlotte, Chicago, Dallas, Las Vegas, Minneapolis, New York City, Orlando, Phoenix, Punta Gorda, Sarasota, and St. Petersburg, Florida.
+The airport connects South Bend to larger hubs including Atlanta, Charlotte, Chicago, Dallas, Las Vegas, Minneapolis, Orlando, Phoenix, Punta Gorda, Sarasota, and St. Petersburg, Florida.
 In April 2014, the airport changed its name from "South Bend Regional Airport" to the current "South Bend International" after receiving International designation from U.S. Customs and Border Protection.
 Final design plans are being approved for a Federal Inspection Station and General Aviation Facility.
 The airport welcomed its first international arrival through the General Aviation Facility in June 2017.

 Rail

 The South Shore Line, an electric commuter railroad, runs from South Bend Airport station seven times a day (five on weekends) to Millennium Station in downtown Chicago.
 A once-daily limited-stop express service was added in 2015 on weekdays, with trains taking 1 hour and 55 minutes from South Bend to Chicago.
-There is a proposal to reroute or extend the existing track southeast to a new terminus downtown South Bend.
+Travel times between Chicago and South Bend were reduced in the 2020s after the double-tracking of previously single-tracked portions of the South Shore Line between Michigan City and Illinois.
+The South Shore Line Airport Realignment project is planned to replace this station with a new one on the west side of the airport, having the advantage of further reducing travel times.

 Amtrak, the national passenger rail system, provides service to South Bend Station via two trains a day, the Lake Shore Limited between Chicago and New York City or Boston, and the Capitol Limited between Chicago and Washington, D.C.
 A bus line connects Notre Dame and the South Bend airport to Chicago's O'Hare and Midway airports, with several northwest Indiana stops.

 South Bend had electric streetcars from 1885 until the 1930s.
-In 2021, a group proposed the concept of building a new streetcar system, running from Notre Dame University, through South Bend, to Mishawaka.
+In 2021, a group proposed the concept of building a new streetcar system, running from the University of Notre Dame, through South Bend, to Mishawaka.